Longhorn Investments - Hard Money Lender logo

 The company offers flexible financing options through their "Longhorn Choice Program," which allows borrowers to choose between a lower interest rate or lower upfront costs based on their specific investment needs.
 They provide acquisition and renovation capital for both residential and commercial real estate assets.
 Longhorn operates across 11 states including Texas, Missouri, Indiana, Kansas, Tennessee, Alabama, North Carolina, New Mexico, Arkansas, Ohio, and Georgia, primarily serving major metropolitan areas in these regions.

-Longhorn distinguishes itself through three core value propositions: fast closing (typically 3-5 business days), a transparent and straightforward lending process, and emphasis on customer service.
+Longhorn distinguishes itself through three core profile contexts: fast closing (typically 3-5 business days), a listed and straightforward lending process, and emphasis on customer service.
 The company employs regional loan consultants and provides educational content about hard money lending and real estate investment strategies.
 They maintain a Google rating of 294 reviews and highlight customer testimonials emphasizing quick closings and streamlined draw processes for renovation funds.

 Services & Features